jtrussell/angular-selection-model/README.md

 Default: `'single'`

 May be be either `'single'`, `'multiple'`, or `'multiple-additive'`.
-Make use of the multi* modes to to allow the user select more than one item at a time.
+Make use of the multi* modes to allow the user select more than one item at a time.

 The behavior of the multi select mode is modeled after ExtJS data grids.
 By default a vanilla click (no `shift` or `ctrl`) will set the entire selection to